FAQ

 Is the gameplay video or build made public?

-Can we edit our application after it’s submitted?
+Can I edit my application after it’s submitted?

 Yup.
-We allow updating your application until the end of the season, so you can upload new builds or fix that typo you just noticed.
+We allow updating your application until the end of the season.

 How are the categories assigned?

-We automatically assign categories to submissions before the start of the first jurying round based on the criteria of each category.
+For the Official Selection categories, we assign categories to longlisted submissions before the start of the first jurying round based on the criteria of each category.
 Your game will enter all categories where it is eligible.

 Does everyone get written jury feedback?